What are black widow spiders?

 Close windows and doors as often as possible.

-As always, the best way to keep yourself protected against problematic pests in your Washington home is through a professional pest treatment program administered by a licensed and certified pest control provider.
+As always, the best way to keep yourself and your home protected against the problematic pests in Washington is through a professional pest control treatment program administered by a licensed and certified pest control provider.

 Get Your Consultation Now!